 It’s no secret that exercise is a crucial part of maintaining a healthy lifestyle but you may be wondering where to start and what to do?
-A quick search reveals styles such as CrossFit, Yoga, Pilates (what the heck is the difference?!), HIIT training, Jazzercise and more.
+Throw an autoimmune disease in the mix and it’s all extra confusing.
+A quick search reveals styles such as Yoga, Pilates (what the heck is the difference?!), CrossFit, HIIT training, Jazzercise and more.

 Google is full of endless trends and ideas so I highly suggest you begin by searching for an exercise style you feel will best suit YOU.
 After all, no one knows you like you do!
 That might mean dabbling in a few things, which can be exciting, but stay intent on discovering what it is you truly enjoy.